cksystemsteaching/selfie/README.md

 Communication in virtual machines is essentially done through *virtualized* I/O, that is, through virtualization of I/O hardware.
 To keep things simple, we ignore that here and move our discussion towards software processes implemented by operating system kernels.
 A *software process*, or *process* for short, is an abstraction of a virtual machine where additional services are available that are not offered by physical machines.
 The apps running on your smartphone or laptop are essentially software processes.

-> System calls
+> From procedures and procedure calls to system call handlers and system calls

 The key difference of virtual machines and software processes is that code running in a process may communicate with other processes and the system it runs on through a mechanism called a *system call*.
 Logically, a system call is like a procedure call that invokes system code rather than process code.
-The term system call is synonymous for both a procedure and a procedure call and thus may have *parameters*, similar to the formal parameters of procedures, and *arguments*, similar to the actual parameters of procedure calls.
+The system code that implements a system call is called a *system call handler*.
+Hence a system call handler is like a procedure which may have *parameters*, similar to the formal parameters of procedures, and a system call is like a procedure call which may have *arguments*, similar to the actual parameters of procedure calls.
 System calls may also have a return value.
-Invoking a system call is logically like invoking a procedure call where the arguments are passed to kernel code that implements the system call.
-Like a procedure, the kernel code eventually returns, possibly with some return value.
+Invoking a system call is logically like invoking a procedure call where the arguments are passed to the system call handler that implements the system call.
+Like a procedure, the system call handler eventually returns, possibly with some return value.

 > System isolation